Tim4r/Todoist/README.md

 # Todoist
-Task manager (.NET, C#, EF, SQL Server)
+Task manager called "Todoist" (.NET, C#, EF, SQL Server)

 How to install a project?
-1) Install Visual Studio
+1) Install Visual Studio on your PC
-2) Install SQL Server
+2) Install SQL Server on your PC
-3) Run the "Create Database" file and execute the query
+3) Open folder "For SQL Server"
+4) Execute a query from the "TodoistCreateDatabase.sql" file
+5) Execute a query from the "AddDataInTodoistDatabase.sql" file
-4) Run the build itself
+6) Run the build itself